 1. Admission Screening

 As part of the detox admission, a nurse assists the screener in evaluating the individual for any physical or mental health issues that may impact treatment.
 Typically a urine screen and breathalyzer will help to identify drugs or alcohol in the client’s system.
 Along with the physical examination and drug testing, the medical evaluation includes a comprehensive review of the client’s drug history, medical history, and mental health history.
-This information can help create the framework for a long-term treatment plan.
+This information helps create the framework for a long-term treatment plan.

 2. Stabilization